Quella-Cold/Portfolio_Youli/README.md

 ## About me

-My name is Youli Zhao, a senior student at oregon state university.
+My name is Youli Zhao, a senior student at oregon state university.<br/>
 Major in computer science and minor in mathematics.
-Expected graduate in 2021 June.
+Expected graduate in 2021 June.<br/>
+Provincial Third Prize in the National Mathematical Olympiad Competition in China (2016). <br/>

-Cat lover / Photographer / OSU Security Club member.
+Cat lover / Photographer / OSU Security Club member

 [My Github](https://github.com/Quella-Cold)